Be My Escape: Composition and arrangement

-The song has more or less been in every position of Relient K's set list since the band started performing it.
+Live performances

 From the release of Mmhmm until October 2005, the song was mainly played a little past the halfway point of the band's set.
 For the Panic With A K Tour in October 2005, it and "I So Hate Consequences" were the encore songs in that order.
-From the Matt Hoopes Birthday Tour in February 2006 through the 06 festival season, it was the opening song.
+From the Matt Hoopes Birthday Tour in February 2006, through the 2006 festival season, it was the opening song.
 The band moved it to the second song for the 2006 Nintendo Fusion Tour.

-For basically all of 2007, it was included in a three-song encore of "Sadie Hawkins Dance", "Be My Escape", and "I So Hate Consequences".
-In 2008, it once again become the band's opening song, with a slightly modified opening to include a little more guitar and drums before the song really begins.
+During 2007, it was included in a three-song encore of "Sadie Hawkins Dance", "Be My Escape", and "I So Hate Consequences".
+While band was on The Appetite for Construction Tour, the song was performed as the third song from the set list.
+In 2008, it was performed during the middle of their set for their Uncle Fest tour.
 The song was moved to second in the set list for the November and December 2008 Winter Wonder Slam Tour with TobyMac.
-For some 2009 shows so far, it has been near the end of the set.
+For the 2009 Winter Wonder Slam Tour, it was performed at the end of their set.

+The song was performed on their Um Yeah tour in 2022, which Thiessen said "That song ['Be My Escape'] has existed for a long time for us, so I can play it with my eyes closed sort of thing.
+That's half the fun, that I can just play it and kind of look at everyone singing along and just kind of vibe off of that."
+As of 2025, the song continues to be a part of their set list.

 Music video

-The music video shows the band playing in a room where the walls are slowly closing in on them.
+The music video was released on March 28, 2005, and was directed by Charles Jensen and produced by Rachel Curl.
+The video shows Relient K playing in a room where the walls are slowly closing in on them.
 At the end, a burst of light appears and the walls of the room fall down, but away from the band.
 The band then plays in an open field with the album cover's sunflowers in it, with the background shot on a blue screen.
-Lead singer Matt Thiessen has been quoted as being a little unhappy with it, claiming that the band wanted more animation other than clouds.
-The moving walls were simply stagehands pushing them inwards.
-Still, they did not complain about the video other than Thiessen's one mention of those details.
-Some fans wondered about the inclusion of a girl in this video when the song has Christian themes, but others have pointed out that it still works as it could be asking Jesus for escape from a problem with the girl in the video.
 This video was the first Relient K music video to feature bassist John Warne and guitarist Jon Schneck.

-In addition, the piano solo at the end of the song was removed in the video, and an extra vocal line was added during the second and third refrains to add to the harmony.
-The opening guitar riff was also shorter, repeated only once instead of thrice unlike the original song.
-Exclusions visually include Dave Douglas singing background vocals, and Matt Thiessen playing the piano.
-The music video was directed by Charles Jensen and produced by Rachel Curl.
+Reflecting on the music video, Thiessen was "less than thrilled" stating, "The video didn't come out exactly like we wanted to.
+I mean, I like the concept, and it might just be because we were so involved with the video that it didn't turn out the way we wanted.
+We wanted a lot of animation, and all we got was a bit of animated clouds on a green screen.
+And then there were the moving walls, which we wanted to be a little smoother, but it was just a bunch of stagehands pushing on the walls."

+The video reached the top ten on the MTV Total Request Live countdown.